 Ambassador Mike Mansfield greets the Mansfield Fellows.

-Prime Minister Shinzo Abe greets a Mansfield Fellow from the twelfth group.
+Prime Minister Shinzo Abe greets a Mansfield Fellow from the nineteenth group.

 The restructured Mansfield Fellowship Program includes a seven-week homestay and intensive Japanese language program in Ishikawa Prefecture and ten months of professional placements in Tokyo.
 During the year in Japan, Fellows will develop an in-depth understanding of the Government of Japan (GOJ) and its policymaking process and establish relationships with their counterparts in GOJ and the business, professional and academic communities.
 After completing the program, the Fellows are required to serve at least two additional years in the federal government, where it is anticipated they will continue to work on projects involving Japan issues.

 The Mansfield Fellowship Program is administered by the Maureen and Mike Mansfield Foundation, with the United States Department of State, Bureau of Educational and Cultural Affairs, as grantor.
 The program receives significant in-kind support from the government of Japan and the Ishikawa Prefectural Government.
 Additional support comes from corporate sponsors and foundations.